Skip to main content

 • Secure call workflows.

-• Multi-device trust establishment.
+• Multi-Device Trust establishment.

 • Device revocation.

 Device-bound trust does not mean that a device is permanently trusted.
-Device trust may change based on lifecycle events, revocation, replacement, security posture, or policy decisions.
+Device Trust may change based on lifecycle events, revocation, replacement, security posture, or policy decisions.

 Secure Storage

 Protected device storage mechanisms are used for private key protection.
 Hardware-backed protection is used where available.
 On supported mobile platforms, secure storage may use platform-provided protected storage and hardware-backed key protection capabilities.
 Where hardware boundaries cannot directly store larger cryptographic material, protected wrapping or access-control material may be used to protect key material outside the secure hardware boundary.
 Private key material must not be stored in plaintext.
 Secure storage reduces key exposure but does not eliminate endpoint compromise risk.
+On iOS, Enigm App uses Keychain and Secure Enclave-backed protection where available and appropriate.
+On Android, Enigm App uses Android Keystore-backed protection, including hardware-backed Keystore or StrongBox-backed protection according to device class and deployment capability.

 Verification Workflows